 A. No, a complete appraisal, survey, purchase and sale agreement, or environmental assessment is not required to be completed for the application process.
 However, if these items are complete and included in the application, it may increase the "Project Readiness" score for the project.
-If funds are awarded for a preservation project, appraisals must be completed within one year of closing.
-Environmental assessments must be completed within 180 days of closing.
+If funds are awarded for a preservation project, appraisals and environmental assessments must have been completed within one year of closing.
 A formal land survey is required, but older surveys may be permitted if they have been confirmed recently by a licensed surveyor.

-Updated May 15, 2023.
+Updated May 26, 2022.